MKR WAN 1310

 The Arduino MKR WAN 1310 provides a practical and cost effective solution to add LoRa® connectivity to projects requiring low power.
 This open source board can connect to the Arduino IoT Cloud, your own LoRa® network using the Arduino LoRa® PRO Gateway, existing LoRaWAN® infrastructure like The Things Network, or even other boards using the direct connectivity mode.

-Use the LoRa® wireless protocol for your own networks, or connect to various LoRaWAN® networks, such as The Things Network.
+Use the LoRa® wireless protocol to implement your own networks, or connect to various LoRaWAN® networks, such as The Things Network.

 Learn how to connect two boards using LoRa®, and how to control an LED remotely from another board.